 Static Transfer Switches (STS) are a type of electrical switch that can perform automatic and manual transfers of electric loads between two AC power sources.

-STS monitor the incoming sources and output and translate the load to an alternate power source when failure or degradation is detected.
+STS monitor the incoming sources and output and transfer the load to an alternate power source when failure or degradation is detected.

 i-STS switches use solid-state thyristors, also known as silicon-controlled rectifiers (SCRs), to perform transfers that are fast enough that the break in current is not recognised by the load.
 Transfers are typically less than 1 millisecond and even under worst-case conditions only up to 5 milliseconds (1/4 cycle) which is suitable for even most sensitive equipment.

-Click here to learn more about the benefits of using i-STS Static Transfer Switches.
+Visit our i-STS Technology page to learn more about the benefits and features of using i-STS switches.

 How does a Static Transfer Switch work?